* EIG to no longer pay TCW on future funds

 By Jessica Toonkel

-NEW YORK, Jan 16 (Reuters) - EIG Global Energy Partners LLC has agreed to drop its opposition of the sale of its former parent, TCW Group Inc, to private equity firm Carlyle Group , marking the end of a four-month legal battle.
+NEW YORK, Jan 16 EIG Global Energy Partners LLC has agreed to drop its opposition of the sale of its former parent, asset manager TCW Group Inc, to private equity firm Carlyle Group, marking the end of a four-month legal battle.

-Under the terms of the agreement announced Wednesday, EIG, an $8.6 billion energy manager that spun off from TCW in 2011, will no longer make payments to TCW on new funds it introduces in the future, according to a statement released Wednesday.
+Under an agreement announced on Wednesday, EIG, a manager of $10.3 billion in energy investments that was spun off from TCW in 2011, is acquiring TCW's economic interests in any new funds EIG introduces in the future and will no longer make payments to TCW on those funds, according to a statement released Wednesday.

 An EIG spokeswoman did not return a call asking about the details of the agreement.
 Spokesmen for TCW and Carlyle declined to comment.

-In August, Carlyle announced it was buying a majority stake in TCW from Societe Generale, with the rest of the firm going to management.
-But days after the deal was announced EIG filed a suit against its former parent opposing the sale.
+In August, Carlyle said it was buying a majority stake in TCW from Societe Generale, with the rest of the firm going to management.
+But days after the deal was announced EIG filed a suit against its former parent, opposing the sale.

-In December, a federal judge in Los Angeles ruled that the deal could proceed, but she ordered for the creation of a special trust to house payments that EIG had been making to TCW under their spin-off agreement pending an arbitration hearing.
+In December, a federal judge in Los Angeles ruled that the deal could proceed, but she ordered the creation of a special trust to house payments that EIG had been making to TCW under their spin-off agreement, pending an arbitration hearing.

 That hearing was scheduled for Jan.
-28, according to a person familiar with the situation, who wished to remain anonymous because they were not allowed to talk to the press.
+28, according to a person familiar with the situation, who wished to remain anonymous because that person was not allowed to talk to the press.

 The judge's decision to separate EIG's payments into a special trust outside of TCW, raised questions about whether Carlyle's acquisition of the $138 billion firm would be as lucrative as initially hoped.